-Zero waste is a bit of a buzzword at the moment – and for good reason.
-Our planet has a pollution problem, and a catch phrase can help.
-Anything that becomes talked about has the potential to motivate more of us to change.
+Zero waste is a bit of a buzzword – and for good reason.
+We have a pollution problem, and a catch phrase can help.
+Anything that becomes talked about has the potential to motivate us to change.
 In this case, highlighting the everyday ways we can reduce, reuse and recycle so we have a lighter touch on the planet.
 Buzzwords like this are great for focusing on an issue and inspiring us to question our daily habits.
 Often we just don’t know to question something, or how to change.

 One problem is plastics.
 They come in many forms and packaging is a big culprit.
 We are under no illusion that the things we do at CONTENT are small considering how many of the products we sell have layers of packaging.
 Due to hygiene compliance and labelling rules around skincare, it’s a long road before we can offer ‘pack your own’ or refillable skincare.
 However, this doesn’t mean we should stop questioning the choices we make and how they affect people and planet.
 It is only by questioning that we might find some solutions – after all, it is how CONTENT was created.

 We continue to make an effort to cut down our plastic footprint.
 Online, all our orders are delivered in recycled (and recyclable) card boxes.
-Items inside are protected in recycled (and recyclable) green bubble wrap or biodegradable corn packing peanuts.
+Items inside are protected in recycled (and recyclable) green bubble wrap or biodegradable starch packing peanuts.
 Your package is then sealed up with water activated paper tape – not plastic tape!
-Our Marylebone store also has its own story.
-The walls are coloured with non-toxic paint.
-The floors have been restored or repaired using reclaimed flooring and fixtures that have either been handmade in London or found and reused.
-We have reused items to create a unique interior, filled with curiosities.
-The light fittings, stools and collection of vintage hand mirrors are all second life.
-Additionally, we opt to pay to recycle our waste.
-The London Council recycling scheme could not guarantee they would recycle our recyclable materials (true story!) so we pay to ensure it will be.

 Often its the getting started that can be the hardest part and the most daunting.
 We asked our two experts for their tips: